-In the literature review we established that there are several studies on the history (Borowy and Jin 2013) evolution(Wagner 2006) and future(Business Insider Intelligence projections) of e-sports, Millennial/Generation Y and their relation with esports and Image of E-sports in India.
+In the literature review we established that there are several studies on the history (Borowy and Jin 2013) evolution(Wagner, 2006) and future(Business Insider Intelligence projections) of esports, Millennial/Generation Y and their relation with e-sports (Deliotte, Neilson, Newzoo) and Image of E-sports in India (Rathee, Agarwal, Nazara).
 Regarding e-sport and its association with cognitive dissonance there is, however, a lack of literature.
 We could not find an extensive study that addressed this area.
 The analysis hence goes further and tries to understand this field.